BI Tools Comparison Matrix: A Holistic Collection (2025)

 17. Metabase

 Metabase is an open-source SQL BI tool.
 It’s easy to use but limited in self-service functionalities.
-One of its notable features is Question Feature - it lets you answer your ad-hoc data questions.
-In “Simple question” mode, you can filter, summarize and visualize data.
-If you have a more complex question, you may choose “Custom questions” which gives you a powerful notebook-style editor to create more complex questions that require joins, multiple stages of filtering and aggregating, or custom columns.
+One of its notable features is Question Feature, which lets you answer your ad-hoc data questions.
+In “Simple question” mode, you can filter, summarize, and visualize data.

 Pricing: Free for self-hosted plan.
 Metabase cloud plan starts at $85/month.

-18. Mode
+18. Mode (acquired by Thoughtspot)

 Mode is a collaborative data platform that combines SQL, R, Python and visual analytics in one place.
-Users can also set schedules to share updated reports through emails and slack.
-Other features include collaborative data editing, interactive charts, white-label embeds and more.
+Users can also set schedules to share updated reports through emails and Slack.
+Other features include collaborative data editing, interactive charts, white-label embeds, and more.

 Pricing: Around $2000/month.